corey-richardson/100-days-of-code/README.md

 ### Day 6:
 27/11/2022

-**Today's Tasks and Progress:** Amazon Order History Data Data Analysis
+**Today's Tasks and Progress:** Amazon Order History Data Statistical Data Analysis

 **About:** Wrote a script using Python's Pandas Package which takes in a CSV file containing Amazon order history and calculates the total price.